rails/rails/guides/source/testing.md

 #### Fixtures are Active Record Objects

 Fixtures are instances of Active Record.
-As mentioned in point #3 above, you can access the object directly because it is automatically available as a method whose scope is local of the test case.
+As mentioned above, you can access the object directly because it is automatically available as a method whose scope is local of the test case.
 For example:

 ```ruby
 # this will return the User object for the fixture named david